The Orbit Space and Basic Forms of a Proper Lie Groupoid: Background

+Diffeological spaces with smooth maps between them form a category $\Diffeol$, which contains the category of smooth manifolds as a full subcategory.
+Indeed, the \textbf{standard diffeology} on $M$ is the set of all smooth parametrisations $f\colon U\to M$, where ``smooth'' is taken in the usual sense.

+The usefulness of $\Diffeol$ is illustrated by the fact that it is complete and co-complete \cite{BH,iglesias}.
+For instance, given a diffeological space $X$ and an equivalence relation $\sim$ on $X$ with quotient map $\pi\colon X\to X/\!\sim$, the quotient comes equipped with the \textbf{quotient diffeology}.
+This is the family of all parametrisations $p\colon U\to X/\!\sim$ satisfying the condition that each point $u\in U$ has an open neighbourhood $V$ such that $p|_V$ factors through $\pi$.
+As another example, given a subset $Z\subseteq X$, the \textbf{subset diffeology} on $Z$ consists of all plots of $X$ whose image lies in $X$.
+Finally, given another diffeological space $Y$, the \textbf{product diffeology} on $X\times Y$ is the collection of all parametrisations $(p_1,p_2)$ such that $p_1$ is a plot of $X$ and $p_2$ is a plot of $Y$.

-\begin{example}\labell{x:orbitspace} Let $G=(G_1\toto G_0)$ be a Lie groupoid, and fix $x\in G_0$.
-Recall that the orbit $\mathcal{O}$ of $G$ containing $x$ is the set $\mathcal{O}$ is an immersed submanifold of $G_0$ (see \cite[Section 1.2]{CS}).
-The orbit space $G_0/G_1$ of $G$ is the quotient of $G_0$ by the equivalence relation $\sim$ given by: $x\sim y$ if $x$ and $y$ are in the same orbit. $G_0/G_1$ comes equipped with the quotient diffeology induced by the standard manifold diffeology on $G_0$. \eoe \end{example}
+\begin{example}\labell{x:orbitspace} Let $G$ be a Lie groupoid and fix $x\in G_0$.
+The \textbf{orbit} $\mathcal{O}$ of $G$ through $x$ is the set The subset diffeology on $\mathcal{O}$ gives it the structure of an immersed submanifold of $G_0$ (see \cite[Section 1.2]{CS}).
+The \textbf{orbit space} $G_0/G_1$ of $G$ is the quotient of $G_0$ by the equivalence relation $\sim$ given by: $x\sim y$ if $x$ and $y$ are in the same orbit. $G_0/G_1$ comes equipped with the quotient diffeology induced by the standard manifold diffeology on $G_0$; denote the quotient map by $\pi_G\colon G_0\to G_0/G_1$.